mpearmain/gestalt/README.md

 ## Example
 In the examples dir there is a set of examples showing various different use cases.
 To run the r wrapper for ranger you need to have a  copy of `rpy2` and a copy of the `ranger` R library locally.
+NOTE: You can even runu Vowpal Wabbit inside the stacker with the VWClasssifer and VWRegression sklearn wrappers from `pip install vowwpalwabbit`